poisonoushydra/poisonoushydra.github.io/_posts/2021-02-06-walking-my-worries-away.markdown

 ---
 layout: post
-title:  "Walking My Worries Away"
+title:  "Walking Journal"
 date:   2021-02-06
 categories: jekyll update
 ---

-# Walking...
+# Walking Journal

 I have never been a gym person and have always found that I need to exercise organically.
 I recently discovered walking as a great way to stay in shape.
 It helps immensely with both my physical and mental health.
 I wanted to start journalling my progress as much as possible since my Pebble and Apple Health are not as reliable as I would like in maintaining this data over an extended period of time.